openshift/origin/docs/proposals/apiman-integration.md

 APIMan components (e.g. gateway, management interface) integrated with the cluster will utilize mutual TLS for internal communication.

 #### Storage
 APIMan is capable of using several backends (e.g. ElasticSearch, Postgresql) to store configuration, policy, and metrics.
 The initial integration will utilize an ElasticSearch cluster dedicated to APIMan.
-The ElasticSearch image will be shared with aggregated logging.
-The [ACL plugin](https://github.com/fabric8io/openshift-elasticsearch-plugin)<sup>[2](#r2)</sup> that is deployed as part of aggregated logging will be disabled in the APIMan ElasticSearch deployment.
+The ElasticSearch image is a common image that is shared with aggregated logging.
+The [ACL plugin](https://github.com/fabric8io/openshift-elasticsearch-plugin)<sup>[2](#r2)</sup> that is deployed as part of the common Elastisearch image will be configured accordingly to support APIMan, disabling some features that are unnecessary for it use.
 Additionally, the ElasicSearch index management<sup>[3](#r3)</sup>  will be modified so that it will not cull APIMan data.

 Cluster administrators can configure APIMan to use an alternate, off cluster ElasticSearch instance if desired.
 Some organizations may have an existing instance of ElasticSearch cluster that already defines policy, and administrators may desire to use it instead of the one provided with aggregated logging.